Ginger Grant: Character summary

 She also appears to have been the object of desire of The Skipper (Alan Hale Jr.) in several episodes.
 The Skipper chooses Ginger as his preferred contestant in the "Miss Castaway Pageant" held on the island (Season 2 Episode 2 "Beauty Is as Beauty Does").
 In addition, when Skipper loses his memory in the first season Episode 30 "Forget Me Not", he is much more attracted to Ginger than Mary Ann, asking Ginger, "Hi, beautiful, what's your name?" while leering at her with delight.
 Ginger does not know about the Skipper's memory loss and she answers, with appropriate Hollywood pique, "Ginger, big boy, what's yours?"
+While the name Ginger is normally the derivative of Virginia, it was never mentioned if she used a stage name or not.

 Ginger sides with Thurston Howell III on many occasions – acting as a witness during a trial over treasure, serving as a sort of spy to divulge information from Gilligan by scratching his back, and allowing herself to be bribed by Howell, such as during the election of who was to be president of the island.
 Her secret agent code name and her measurements were both 36-25-36.

 She also becomes close friends with Mary Ann; the two are around the same age.
-The actors were born in 1934 and 1938, respectively.
+The actresses were born in 1934 and 1938, respectively.

 Ginger Grant, due to many prior film roles in Hollywood, spent her time on the island occasionally taking on the roles of chanteuse, barefoot fortune-teller, lab assistant, hair stylist, and psychoanalyst – as well as fronting the hastily formed island musical trio: The Honeybees.
 She also had to deal with a doppelganger, a plain mousy girl named Eva Grubb (also played by Tina Louise).